 - Focus on RNA-Based Therapeutics: With the rise of RNA-based therapeutics, understanding uracil's role becomes even more critical.
 Research how uracil is modified in therapeutic RNAs to enhance stability, reduce immune responses, and improve delivery.

-- Investigate Uracil Metabolism: Delve into the metabolic pathways involving uracil.
+- Investigate Uracil Metabolism: walk through the metabolic pathways involving uracil.
 Understanding how uracil is synthesized, degraded, and recycled can provide insights into its role in various cellular processes and diseases.

 FAQ